maxtonhuang/HighOctane/ZodiaClash/HighOctane_ReadMe.txt

 Characters' Skills - Displays the characters' skills based on the current character that the player is controlling (Bottom-right)
 Chi Points - Displays the amount of Chi that the player currently has represented by the fire icons (Bottom-right)

+[Other HUD/UI]
+Pause Menu (Press Esc to toggle the Pause Menu)

 2) Enemy Bosses
-Currently, there is a Goat boss within the demo.
+Currently, there are the Goat and Ox bosses.

-In the final version of the game, the Goat and the Ox characters will also be an enemy at a certain point of the game, where the Goat and the Ox will also be playable characters for now.
-There will also be a final boss, which will have elements of the Zodiac animals combined together.
+In the final version of the game, both the Goat and Ox will also be playable characters as well.
+There will also be a final boss, which will have several elements of the Zodiac animals combined together.

 3) Top-down Exploration Map
 The player will first start on the map and navigate to the end goal.
-The player will then encounter different characters on the map and interact with them.
-Dialogues with unique conversations will be shown based on the character that they interacted with.
-After interacting with combat NPCs, the characters will then be transported to the turn-based battle scene.
+The player will then encounter characters on the map and interact with them.
+Dialogues will be shown based on the character that they interacted with.
+After interacting with them, the characters will then be transported to the turn-based battle scene.

+4) Audio
+Audio is implemented in all parts of the game.
+More dialogues will be fleshed out in M6, along with more voiceover audio, as well as more sound effects.
 ================================================================

 AUDIO: